ScriptFUSION/Porter/README.md

 Transformers
 ------------

 Transformers manipulate imported data.
 Transforming data is useful because third-party data seldom arrives in a format that looks exactly as we want.
-Transformers are added to the transformation queue of an `Specification` by calling its `addTransformer` method and are executed in the order they are added.
+Transformers are added to the transformation queue of an `Import` by calling its `addTransformer` method and are executed in the order they are added.

 Porter includes one transformer, `FilterTransformer`, that removes records from the collection based on a predicate.
 For more information, see [filtering](#filtering).
 More powerful data transformations can be designed with [MappingTransformer][].
 More transformers may be available from [Porter transformers][].